 |Canon 1Ds Mark II||optical||Y||2.0||230||fixed||n||1/8000s||4.0||n||n|

 |Canon 1D Mark III||optical||Y||3.0||230||fixed||n||1/8000s||10.0||n||n|

 |Canon 1D Mark II N||optical||Y||2.5||230||fixed||n||1/8000s||8.5||n||n|

 One feature that is present on the 1Ds Mark II, but is missing on the H400 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the H400 uses SDXC or Memory Stick PRO Duo cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the H400 uses SDXC or Memory Stick PRO Duo cards.
 The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the H400 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Sony Cyber-shot DSC-H400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|